Reasonlesss/WoolStats/README.md

     :blue_book: WoolStats is a Discord Stats Bot for <a href="https://hypixel.net/threads/new-ptl-game-wool-wars.4606663/">Hypixel's WoolWars</a> gamemode.
 </p>

+# WoolWars API is dead and I'm too lazy to update the bot gg.

 ## Requirements

 The following is required to run the bot.